Wednesday, April 30, 2014

 This quote brought to mind these words I wrote while Gorge Bush was in power.
 I wished he had kept on drinking and never changed his addictions.
 It probably would have prevented the war with Iraq.

 The President of the United States (George Bush) in an interview admitted to having had a drinking problem, and one day he just stopped drinking - that he let Jesus Christ inside him and became a Christian.
 Addicts don’t just stop!
 They change addictions!
 His new addictions are religion, power, and money.
 Just because his new addictions are more accepted by our society it does not make it any better.
-Addiction and greed are the same things.
-Greed or addiction means that whatever the object of our affection is, we can never get enough of it.
+Addiction greed, and obsessions, are all the same thing.
+Greed, obsessions or addiction means that whatever the object of our affection is, we can never get enough of it.
 Addicts live in constant fear of losing the object of their affection and go to any lengths to protect it.
 They will lie, cheat, steal, go to war without thinking twice, and exploit others even their own children.
 No wonder so many young people are so angry; for when we feel used and exploited we get angry.
 Only addicts will elect and support an addict to be our leader.
 This means there are a lot of addictive or greedy people in our society!!!

 What is addiction really?